elenasacristan/treebooks/README.md

-If the book is not available and the user is authenticated then the user can join the waiting list. if the user is already in the waiting list then he/she will see the message 'You are already in the waiting list'and a link to the waiting list so they can see in which position they are placed.
+If the book is not available and the user is authenticated then the user can join the waiting list. if the user is already in the waiting list then he/she will see the message 'You are already in the waiting list' and a link to the waiting list so they can see in which position they are placed.